1. Incorporation and Registered Office

-The Nominations Committee is responsible for reviewing succession plans for the Directors, including the Chairperson and the Chief Executive Officer and other senior executives.
-The Nominations Committee will normally meet at least twice a year.
+The Nomination Committee is responsible for reviewing succession plans for the Directors, including the Chairperson and the Chief Executive Officer and other senior executives.
+The Nomination Committee will normally meet at least twice a year.

-A copy of the Terms of Reference of the Nominations Committee can be found HERE.
+A copy of the Terms of Reference of the Nomination Committee can be found HERE.

 8. Board evaluation

 In line with the Board's Evaluation Policy, the Board conducts formal performance evaluations of each director and the full Board every year.
 The process is carried out by way of detailed questionnaires completed by each member of the Board and covering topics such as the composition of the Board, the quality and timeliness of information provided, relationships between the Board, Shareholders, employees and other stakeholders, and succession planning.
 The responses are collated by the Company Secretary, who presents a summary of the results to the Board for discussion.